 However, they both are lifelong learners who believe it is never too late to learn something new, to challenge self, and to improve.
 In listening to their stories, I found myself identifying with them because of my own very similar experiences and very similar responses.
 Especially reassuring because of the remake that I’ve been undertaking generally in the last six years and more intensely in the last nine months.

 Several months ago, my Akashic Records suggested I should be thinking about my life with the perspective that I will live a minimum of 75 more years.
-What would I do differently if I thought of my life was less than halfway along?
+What would I do differently if I thought that my life was less than halfway along?
 This is not just to say the new 90 is the old 40.
 The push is to conceive of life with a brand-new flow and completely new intention.
 This isn’t about one frozen life purpose.
 This is life purpose as a process of living life fully, learning always, connecting openly.

 Finding the conference so openly willing to address challenge and failure as opportunity was a godsend.
 I found that there was a ton I knew and had already incorporated into my business and in many ways, I was part of a few with more advanced organizational elements incorporated into the day-to-day aspects of a successful business.